Piano Lessons For Beginners

 STUDY HARMONY AND LEARN TO IMPROVISE WITH PIANO LESSONS

 Some of those who take piano lessons also want to study musical harmony.
-This is not the case with most people, since most of them do not care at all about harmony and music theory in general, and ignore them just as solfeggio does.
+This is not the case with most people since most of them do not care at all about harmony and music theory in general, and ignore them just as savage does.

 However, others want to find out the secret of music: what is atonality?
 What is the relationship between them?
 What are the main chords of a scale?
 Why does one chord sound good and another is unbearable to hear?
 What are the consonant and dissonant chords?
 What are the rules of chaining between the chords?
 How can you learn to improvise?